AfrozSaqlain/Papr/README.md

 `config.toml`.
 See [the plugin documentation](docs/PLUGINS.md) for their layout and protocol.

+For Papr’s pdf_viewer = "internal", the host terminal must support either Kitty graphics or Sixel, because Papr sends those image-rendering escape sequences through Docker to the terminal.

+Without either protocol, Papr itself still runs normally, but internal PDF pages cannot render.
+Use an external viewer such as Zathura with the Wayland/X11 container setup instead.

 ### Optional desktop PDF viewer

 The image includes Zathura.
 Set `pdf_viewer = "zathura {path}"` in the container configuration, then pass through the appropriate host display socket.
 On Linux Wayland systems using the standard runtime path:

+#### Wayland (Linux)

 ```sh
 docker run --rm -it \